Bryotropha galbanella

 Bryotropha galbanella is a moth of the family Gelechiidae.
 It is found in Denmark, Norway, Sweden, Finland, Estonia, Latvia, Great Britain, France, the Netherlands, Germany, Poland, Austria, the Czech Republic, Italy, Romania and Russia.
 It is also found in Japan and North America (Alaska and extreme north-western Canada).
 Furthermore, it was incorrectly recorded from Chile.

 The wingspan is 14–18 mm for males and 13–16 mm for females.
-The forewings are dark ochreous grey, mottled with pale ochre.
-The hindwings are fuscous grey.
 Adults have been recorded on wing from May to August.